Skip to content

 OpenAI provides agent capabilities through several tools: the Responses API, Agents SDK, and Computer Use (CUA) model.
 These work with Tallyfy to automate workflow tasks that involve web interactions, document processing, and data extraction.

-OpenAI’s Operator (launched January 23, 2025) demonstrated browser automation using the Computer-Using Agent (CUA) model built on GPT-4o.
-The CUA model scored 38.1% on the OSWorld benchmark and 58.1% on WebArena - showing current limitations for complex automation.
+OpenAI’s Operator (launched January 2025, deprecated August 2025) demonstrated browser automation using the Computer-Using Agent (CUA) model.
+The CUA model now uses o3 reasoning capabilities instead of the original GPT-4o.
+The model scored 38.1% on the OSWorld benchmark and 58.1% on WebArena - showing limitations for complex automation.
+These capabilities are now available through “ChatGPT agent” mode in ChatGPT.

 More recently, OpenAI released the Responses API and open-source Agents SDK, which provide developers with tools for building AI agents that combine multiple capabilities including web search, file processing, and computer use.